Skip to main content

 • A GitLab merge request has been merged.

-Interact with AI agents
+Interact with AI capabilities

 This can be used to get quick answers to questions about your resources, such as: